genesis-extensions/genesis/doc/build-ubuntu-deb.md

 Notes
 -----
-The release is built with GCC and then "strip safecashd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip genesisd" to strip the debug symbols, which reduces the executable size by about 90%.